Cutty Sark for Maritime Greenwich DLR station

-Cutty Sark for Maritime Greenwich is a light metro station on the Docklands Light Railway (DLR) Bank-Lewisham Line in Greenwich, south-east London, so named for its proximity to the Cutty Sark in the Maritime Greenwich district.
+Cutty Sark for Maritime Greenwich is a light metro station on the Docklands Light Railway (DLR) in Greenwich, south-east London, so named for its proximity to the Cutty Sark in the Maritime Greenwich district.
 It is the most central of the Greenwich DLR stations, being situated in Greenwich town centre.
+The station was designed, built and maintained by a private contractor from opening in 1999 to 2021, with the reliability of escalators at the station criticised by passengers.
+From June 2025, the station is temporarily closed for 10 months for all escalators in the station to be replaced.

 Location

 The northernmost of the Greenwich DLR stations, Cutty Sark for Maritime Greenwich is located in the Maritime Greenwich district of south-eastern London.
 Its name comes from the clipper ship named Cutty Sark which is housed 200 m to the north of the station.
 A number of well-known tourist attractions are in the surrounding area, including the National Maritime Museum, Royal Observatory, Greenwich Hospital, Greenwich foot tunnel, Trinity College of Music, and the Old Royal Naval College.